-5 Movies Beloved by 90s Kids That Adults Hate
+5 Movies 90s Kids Love but Other Generations Hate

 I’m reading a book that outlines each of the films of Steven Spielberg (through the year 2012), and I'm shocked when I hear the author offer a negative opinion of some of the Spielberg movies that I watched religiously growing up.
 It shows that while a movie may be made for one particular audience, it can resonate more with another.
 Below are five examples of movies that I grew up loving only to find out that they got terrible reviews, didn’t hold up, or are only beloved by my generation.